twinstar6980/Twinning.Documentation/english/question.md

 	The comma after the last element of arrays and objects is called a trailing comma.
 The JSON standard does not allow trailing commas, but they are a permitted and even recommended syntax in JS and many programming languages.
 Considering the convenience that trailing commas provide for JSON reading and writing, tools support trailing commas and add them by default when outputting JSON.

-	In some editors, trailing commas are treated as a formatting error by default, and users can disable trailing comma output by modifying the `json_format.disable_trailing_comma` item to `true` in the `- <home>/script/Entry/Entry.json` configuration.
+	In some editors, trailing commas are treated as a formatting error by default, and users can disable trailing comma output by modifying the `json_format.disable_array_trailing_comma` and `json_format.disable_object_trailing_comma` item to `true` in the `<home>/script/Entry/Entry.json` configuration.

-	If you want to launch the JSON file to the game, it is recommended that you should `disable_trailing_comma` because the JSON Parsing system of the game follow the JSON Standard.

 	> In `VS Code`, the following configuration can be added to `settings.json` to make the editor allow JSON trailing commas:
 	>